Dedicated to your success

 How, and when, do I file for graduation?

-Apply in person at the Office of the Registrar in the Rusk Building, Room 201 (this is the preferred method for undergraduate students).
+Apply online or in person at the Office of the Registrar in the Rusk Building, Room 201.

 Application dates vary depending on which semester you plan to graduate.
 Please refer to the list below: